Bishop's College School: Notable alumni

 As the school was Anglican, the school also raised a lot of religious figures, not limited to: The Most Rev. Clarendon Worrell, the Right Rev. James Williams (bishop), The Right Rev. Edward John Bidwell, Bishop Ernest Graham Ingham, The Right Rev. Lennox Waldron Williams, The Right Rev. Tim Matthews, etc.

 BCS Alma Mater Society

-The Charter of the Old Boys Association of BCS (an Old boy network) was officially granted on page 295, Chap 93 of the Statue de la province de Québec in 1901, and later changed to the BCS Alumni Association after the merger with KHC.
-The Heneker-Williams society honours people who, by leadership and example, have set the standard for volunteer support of BCS and KHC.
+The Charter of the Old Boys Association of BCS (an old boys network) was officially granted on page 295, Chap 93 of the Statue de la province de Québec in 1901, and later changed to the BCS Alumni Association after the merger with KHC.
+The Heneker–Williams society honours people who, by leadership and example, have set the standard for volunteer support of BCS and KHC.
 Leader of a graduating classes of alumni in specific geographical locations are referred as Class Agents; BCS Ambassadors manage the communications for reunions.
 The school's advancement office holds activities annually including Homecoming weekend, alumni hockey tournaments & rugby games, as well as dinners and social gatherings in cities throughout the world.
-There are around 7,000 live alumni today.
+There are around 7,000 living alumni today.

 Career Day is an opportunity for alumni and parents share their expertise and professional work experience with current students.
+The annual BCS Ondaatje Endeavour is founded by the Michael Ondaatje Foundation.